 - You must be 18 years or older

 - You must have a valid Commercial Driver’s License with Passenger and School Bus Endorsements (see “How to Maintain a School Bus Endorsement?” below)

 - You must obtain a School Bus Driver Physical Examination Form (DL-704) from your potential employer.

-- Once you pass the examination, you will have to submit the Form DL-704, Form DL-31CD, “Application for Commercial Learner’s Permit,” and the appropriate fee to PennDOT.
+- Once you pass the examination, you will have to submit Form DL-704, Form DL-31CD, “Application for Commercial Learner’s Permit,” and the appropriate fee to PennDOT.

 - You must complete at least 20 hours of school bus-specific instruction that includes 14 hours of classroom training and at least six hours of in-bus training.

-- You must pass a Road Test that consists of pre-trip inspection, performance of basic maneuvers, and an on-road driving test.
+- You must pass a Road Test that consists of a pre-trip inspection, the performance of basic maneuvers, and an on-road driving test.
 You are also required to execute a simulated or actual railroad crossing and a simulated student discharge.

 - You must allow the school district to do a background check.
 (Most employers will pay for the clearance as well as the yearly physical after you have worked for the employer for one year.)

 Please keep in mind that, since school bus drivers work with children, you are also required to pass some background checks including FBI fingerprinting.
 They include a criminal background check conducted by the Pennsylvania State Police, as well as a child abuse history check conducted by the Department of Human Services.
 FBI fingerprinting and child abuse training will also be required.
 Drivers will also be expected to maintain fitness for duty.

 To maintain a school endorsement every four years, a school bus driver must comply with the following:

 - You must complete at least 10 hours of refreshing training, including at least seven hours of classroom training and at least three hours of in-bus training.